newrelic/newrelic-java-agent/README.md

 Edit or create the `~/.gradle/gradle.properties` file and add the following JDKs, ensuring that the vendors/versions match what is installed in your environment (Mac OS X examples shown).

-JDK 7 and JDK 8 are required to build the agent:
+JDK 8 is required to build the agent:

 ```
-jdk7=/Library/Java/JavaVirtualMachines/jdk1.7.0_80.jdk/Contents/Home
 jdk8=/Library/Java/JavaVirtualMachines/adoptopenjdk-8.jdk/Contents/Home
 ```